camunda-community-hub/camunda-7-template-engines-jsr223/distro/assembly/src/README.txt

   XSLT-extension.

 modules/
-  This directory contains all libraries in JBoss AS7/Wildfly module format.
+  This directory contains all libraries in JBoss EAP/Wildfly module format.

 =============================

 # INSTALLATION GUIDE

-## JBoss AS 7 / JBoss Wildfly
+## JBoss EAP / WildFly

-see INSTALL-JBOSS.txt
+see INSTALL-WILDFLY.txt

 ## Tomcat

 see INSTALL-TOMCAT.txt

-## Glassfish 3

-see INSTALL-GLASSFISH.txt

-## Websphere 8

-see INSTALL-WEBSPHERE.txt

-## Weblogic 12
+## WebLogic

 see INSTALL-WEBLOGIC.txt